grafana/pyroscope/docs/sources/configure-client/grafana-agent/_index.md

 ## Next steps

-Whether using eBPF for versatile system and application profiling or relying on Golang's built-in pprof endpoints in pull mode, Grafana Alloy collectors offer streamlined processes to gather essential profiling data.
+Whether using eBPF for versatile system and application profiling or relying on Golang's built-in pprof endpoints in pull mode, Alloy collectors offer streamlined processes to gather essential profiling data.
 Choose the method that best fits your application and infrastructure needs.

 [troubleshooting]: /docs/alloy/<ALLOY_VERSION>/reference/components/pyroscope/pyroscope.ebpf/#troubleshooting-unknown-symbols